aleggga/testName/README.md

 ```

 ### Comments
-Actually there are 2 tests:
+Actually there are 2 tests:UI and Api
-UI
-Api